 You won’t be able to enroll in a Medicare Advantage plan until you have been enrolled in Medicare Part A and B.

 To find a list of Medicare Advantage plans or Part D plans near you, use the Medicare plan finder tool.

 Finding a health insurance plan that covers all your medical needs is based entirely on your personal situation.

 Both original Medicare with add-ons and Medicare Advantage offer coverage, costs, and benefits to fit your needs.

 When comparing which option is better for you, be sure to consider:

 - monthly and yearly budget

 - preference for providers

 - other lifestyle factors that can impact your care and costs

 You don’t have to wait until you apply for Medicare to begin shopping around for plans in your area.
-Get a head start on choosing the best health insurance plan for 2020 right now.
+Get a head start on choosing the best health insurance plan right now.